mars-planet/mars_city/doc/MOCC_design.rst

 * Allow the user to build, review and execute corrective measures, in case of a plan deviation.

+These :term:`UI` s get the information about the devices from the Configurations Subsystem.
+They also interface with the Telemetry Subsystem to obtain telemetry readings, as well as with the Commands Subsystem allow manually sending commands.
+Finally, the :term:`UI` s have to interface with the Planning Subsystem to show the plans and the plans' execution.

 The :term:`AI` **assistants** in the Operations Subsystem are of two types: